Registration, evaluation, authorisation and restriction of chemicals.

 At irregular intervals, but every two years at the latest, selected substances from the candidate list are prioritised and added to Annex XIV.
 After a transitional period, these substances must no longer be circulated for use or used without authorisation, except in the case of individual exemptions.

 Users, importers or manufacturers can apply to the ECHA for an authorisation for a specific use.
-The European Commission reaches a decision on the respective application for an authorisation with the participation of the Member States - and specifically based on the opinions of the Committees for Risk Assessment and Socio-Economic Analysis.
+The European Commission reaches a joint decision with the Member States on the respective application for an authorisation - and specifically based on the opinions of the Committees for Risk Assessment and Socio-Economic Analysis.

 A detailed description of the procedure, and of the conditions under which an authorisation may be issued, can be found by following the link below.